younessansarey/convert-csv-to-pdf/README.md

 # Convert .csv to .pdf
-In this repo, I wrote a piece of code to convert any .csv to .pdf by using Python programming language.
-I used #pandas and #fpdf libraries in this code.

 This code snippet is written in Python and demonstrates how to read a CSV file using the `pandas` library and convert its contents into a PDF file using the `FPDF` library.
 Here's a complete breakdown of the code and its components: